circuits/circuits/docs/source/tutorial.rst

 Let's consider the following python interactive session:

 .. code-block:: python

    >>> from circuits import Event, Component
    >>> class Test(Component):
    ...    def event(self, x, y):
    ...       return x + y
    ...
    >>> test = Test()
    >>> test.start()
    >>> x = test.push(Event(4, 5))
    >>> print x
    9

-``x`` in the session above is an instance of a ``Value`` which is used to hold and represent the final computed value of an Event and it's associated Event Handlers.
+``x`` in the session above is an instance of a ``Value`` which is used to hold and represent the final computed value of an Event and its associated Event Handlers.

 Future Values
 ~~~~~~~~~~~~~

-Future Values are very similar to Values, the only different being that
+Future Values are very similar to Values, the only difference being that
 a Future Value is computed in a Thread and the Event Handler executed in
 this new Thread.
 This is to ensure that potentially blocking operations
 do not block and are asynchronous.